utkuturk/markdown-cv/index.md

 **D. M. Whipp**, I. Coutand, B. Bookhagen, and D. Grujic.
 Fingerprints of tectonic and erosional processes in modern river sands from the Himalaya of western Bhutan. *Journal of Geophysical Research: Earth Surface*, **In preparation**.
 -->

-S. Fan, M. Murphy, **D. M. Whipp**, J. Saylor, P. Copeland, A. Hoxey, M. Taylor, and D. Stockli.
-Megathrust Heterogeneity, Crustal Accretion, and a Topographic Embayment in Western Nepal Himalaya: Insights from the Inversion of Thermochronological Data. *Tectonics*, **under review**.
+M. Ghadimi, A. Hooper, and **D. M. Whipp**.
+Deformation of the Taleqan Dam, Iran, from InSAR and Ground Observations. *Remote Sensing*, **under review**.

 D. Grujic, M. Bernet, I. Coutand, and **D. M. Whipp**.
 Fast crustal cooling caused by the end of exhumation. *Geology*, **in revision**.

 `2022`
+S. Fan, M. Murphy, **D. M. Whipp**, J. Saylor, P. Copeland, A. Hoxey, M. Taylor, and D. Stockli.
+Megathrust Heterogeneity, Crustal Accretion, and a Topographic Embayment in the Western Nepal Himalaya: Insights from the Inversion of Thermochronological Data. *Tectonics*, doi: [10.1029/2021TC007071](https://doi.org/10.1029/2021TC007071), 2022.

 **D. M. Whipp**<sup>&dagger;</sup>, D. A. Kellett<sup>&dagger;</sup>, I. Coutand, and R. A. Ketcham.
 Short communication: Modelling competing effects of cooling rate, grain size and radiation damage in low temperature thermochronometers. *Geochronology*, 4, 143-152, doi: [10.5194/gchron-4-143-2022](https://doi.org/10.5194/gchron-4-143-2022), 2022.

 `2021`